 After that, I didn’t get people who were angry and walked around making other people miserable – who did these people with emotional issues think they were?
 I also have a few friends who consider anger and sadness to be really bad emotions, to the extent that I would feel ashamed if I ever felt them.

 We’re all human and it’s natural to feel anger when someone upsets or harms you.
 Raging, becoming bitter, aggressive, or violent, and dwelling on past hurt – not so much.
 But I think there is value in acknowledging when you feel angry, and trying to express or deal with it in a healthy way, as opposed to telling yourself that you’re not angry, which I don’t think is beneficial for anyone.

 Money is not important

-I’ve never been materialistic and still struggle with buying things for myself, (unless it’s sunglasses or camera or electronic equipment – I don’t know why).
+I’ve rarely been materialistic and still struggle with buying things for myself, (unless it’s sunglasses or camera or electronic equipment – I don’t know why).

 I’ve always strived to earn as much money as possible, mainly to pay off student debts and to see the world.
 I didn’t really care for anything material and always focused on experiences.